 Fulbright US Student Program (FUSP)

 For recent B.S./B.A. graduates (including graduating seniors), master’s and doctoral candidates, and young professionals and artists.
 Provides grants for individually designed study/research projects or for English Teaching Assistant Programs.
 Applications are typically due in September.
-More information can be found on the International Fellowship Office’s website.
+More information can be found on the Institute for Regional and International Studies website.

 Lapinski Undergraduate Scholarship

 For undergraduate students currently enrolled at UW-Madison who will be continuing at UW-Madison in the next academic year.
 Provides money for UW-Madison tuition for students studying Polish language, literature and culture.
 Application instructions and deadlines can be found here.

 For students enrolled in the Russian Flagship Program.
 Deadline is April 1.
 See the Russian Flagship website for more details.

 To support undergraduate research done in collaboration with UW–Madison faculty or research/instructional academic staff.
 Students receive $2,500 and faculty/staff research advisors receive $500 to help offset research costs.
 Applications are due in late February.
 Visit the Undergraduate Academic Awards website for more details.